ianmackenzie/elm-3d-camera/README.md

 ## Roadmap

-Several more features are planned:
+A few more features are planned:

-  - More `Viewpoint3d` constructors other than just `lookAt` and `orbit`
   - More 3D-to-2D projections (directions, axes)
   - Construction of 3D cut planes from 2D on-screen lines